matloff/qeML/inst/Overfitting.md

 &rho;(68.2,32.9) is the mean weight of all people of height 68.2 and age 32.9.

 &rho; is the best predictor of weight based on height and age, the ideal.
 Note the phrase "based on," though.
-If we had a third predictor variable/feature available, there would be another &rho; for that, better than the two-predictor one.
+If we had a third predictor variable/feature available, say waist size, there would be another &rho;
+for that 3-predictor setting, better than the 2-predictor one.

 Note that &rho; is a population entity, which we estimate from our sample data.
 Denote the estimated &rho;(t) by r(t).
+Say we are studying diabetic people.  &rho;(t) gives us the relation of weight vs. height and age in the entire population of diabetics; if our study involves 100 patients, that is considered a sample from the population, and our estimate r(t) is based on that sample.

 (Note:  "Sample" means our entire dataset; we say, "A sample of 100 peoplee," not "We have 100 samples.")

 Also, though some books use the term "regression" to mean a linear model, the actual definition is unrestricted; it applies just as